mirfieldchurch/mirfieldchurch.github.io/_sermons/2017-06-11-Evening-Sermon.md

 ---
-title: The Last and Greatest sign Foretold
+title: The Last and Greatest Sign Foretold
 testament: New
 pastor: Jonathan James
 book: John 2:13-23